golos-blockchain/chain-node/README.md

 # Building

-See the [build instruction](https://github.com/GolosChain/golos/wiki/Build-instruction), which contains more information about configuring, building and running of docker containers.
+See the [hint](https://github.com/golos-blockchain/golos/wiki) or outdated [build instruction](https://github.com/GolosChain/golos/wiki/Build-instruction), which contains information about configuring, building and running of docker containers.

 # Testing